workingDog/StixToNeoDB/README.md

 With the option **--zip** the input file must be a zip file with one or more entry files containing a single bundle of Stix objects in each.

+If the database already exists, the data will be added to it, otherwise a new neo4j database will be created.
  #### For very large files

  To process very large files use the following options: